CBL FREQUENTLY ASKED QUESTIONS

 Teams in the CBL play a MINIMUM of 11 games and a maximum of 15 depending on how well a team does in the playoffs and cup.

 Full Entry fee for 2020/21 season is £500 for new teams.
-Returning teams will receive a 10% CBL member discount on entry, providing they sign up before the deadline.
+Returning teams who had their season shortened last season due to COVID-19 disruption will be eligible for a 25% CBL returning team discount on entry fees, providing they sign up before the deadline (14th October, 2020).

 The CBL season traditionally starts in October and culminates at the end of May.
 The league reserves the right to slightly amend these dates if necessary.